has-c/Iris-Flower-Classification/README.md

 # Iris-Flower-Classification
-Using Python3 more specifically sci-kit for supervised learning.
+Using Python3 sci-kit packages for supervised learning.
 Trained a model to distinguish between types of Iris Flowers (setosa, versicolor and virginca).

 Final Results: